Let me talk about two main principles before we turn to practical advice:

 - Once the model starts shaking, he/she will not be able to return to the cold.
 Even after warm-up, he/she will immediately start to shake again when outside.
 Try not to reach that point.

 - Invest in a long warm blanket.
 It should cover not only the shoulders but also the legs.

 - Have a warm tea with you or plan where to take a break and get it.

 - Do not use alcohol to warm up.

 - Layering helps.
-It’s best to have a coat over turtleneck over bodysuit, jeans over tights.
-You can photoshop extra volume afterwards.
+It’s best to have a coat over a turtleneck over a bodysuit, and jeans over tights.
+You can photoshop extra volume afterward.

-- Sometimes in the winter it makes sense to start the photoshoot inside to go through the phase when you and model sync your styles.
+- Sometimes in the winter, it makes sense to start the photoshoot inside to go through the phase when you and the model sync your styles.
 Knowing each other’s favorite angles and poses, you will know what to do when in the cold and will achieve what you want faster.

-In conclusion, some of my best shoots were cold weather shoots, as well as some of my worst ones.
+In conclusion, some of my best shots were cold-weather shoots, as well as some of my worst ones.
 The difference was in heaving a plan and working with adventurous people.